Asymptotic Analysis on Binned Likelihood and Neutrino Floor: Additional Nuisance Parameters

 As elaborated in Section \ref{statistic}, a quandary regarding Asimov dataset still persists.
-In the context of the signal discovery, when some extra nuisance parameters are only implicated in $s_i$, the zero signal strength $\theta^0_1=0$ forces the MLEs for $L(\theta^0_1, \hat{\hat{\theta}}_2,\dots,\hat{\hat{\theta}}_M) $ to be indistinguishable from the scenario where the extraneous parameters are absent.
-This outcome is contrary to our expectations, and fortunately, our Asymptotic-Analytic method is adept at resolving this predicament.
+In the context of the signal discovery, when some extra nuisance parameters are only implicated in $s_i$, \zbld{the zero signal strength $\theta^0_1=0$ forces the MLEs for $L(\theta^0_1, \hat{\hat{\theta}}_2,\dots,\hat{\hat{\theta}}_M, \hat{\hat{\theta}}_{M+1}) $ to be indistinguishable from the scenario where the extraneous parameters are absent.
+Here, an extra nuisance parameter $\theta_{M+1}$ is only involved in the signal, i.e., $s_i=\theta_1 s_i(\theta_{M+1})$.} This outcome is contrary to our expectations, and fortunately, our Asymptotic-Analytic method is adept at resolving this predicament.

 For the sake of convenience, we shall confine our attention to the velocity of the local standard of rest (LSR) $v_0$ and its uncertainty as the extra nuisance parameter.
-According to the previous investigation~\cite{OHare:2016pjy}, we simply surmise that $v_0$ is subject to a normal distribution, with a mean of 220 km/s and a negative standard deviation of 50 km/s.
-Analogous to our handling of neutrino fluxes, the velocity is scaled to unity, and its standard deviation is 21.2\%.
-Denoted by $\theta_2$, this nuisance parameter is distinguished from $\theta_j$ ($j\geq 3$), which pertains to the neutrino flux.
-In this case, $s_i=\theta_1 s_i(\theta_2)$ no longer suffices the simple linear form as $\theta_2$ modifies the shape of WIMP spectrum.
-Consequently, we must re-examine \forref{eqn:EandV} and \forref{eqn:StatisticDistribution} to elicit the asymptotic distribution of the test statistic.
-Comparatively, utilization of Asimov dataset reveals that the discovery limits, with or without consideration of $v_0$, coincide, a result which is at odds with the findings in the existing literature~\cite{OHare:2016pjy}.
+According to the previous investigation~\cite{OHare:2016pjy}, we simply surmise that $v_0$ is subject to a normal distribution, with a mean of 220 km/s and a standard deviation of 50 km/s.
+Analogous to our handling of neutrino fluxes, the velocity is scaled to unity, and its standard deviation is 21.2\%. \zbld{Denoted by $\theta_{M+1}$ as in Section~\ref{WMA}, this nuisance parameter is distinguished from $\theta_j$ $(2\leq j \leq M)$, which pertains to the neutrino flux.
+In this case, $v_i(\boldsymbol{\theta})=\theta_1 s_i(\theta_{M+1}) + \sum_{2\leq j\leq M} \theta_j b_i^j$ no longer suffices the simple linear form as $\theta_{M+1}$ modifies the shape of WIMP spectrum.
+Consequently, we must re-examine \forref{eqn:StatisticDistribution} and \forref{eqn:EandV} to elicit the asymptotic distribution of the test statistic.
+In this case, $\mathbf{V}$ and $\mathscr{F}$ has the same dimension of $(M+1)\times (M+1)$, which can be directly computed by \forref{eqn:complicate} where the dimension of $\mathbf{V}$ should be changed into $(M+1)\times (M+1)$.
+As the discussion in Section~\ref{AA}, the background-only hypothesis $\Hzero$ corresponds to $\boldsymbol{\theta}^0:~\theta_1^0=0, ~\theta_j^0=1(2\leq j\leq M+1)$, while $\Hone$ corresponds to $\boldsymbol{\theta}^1:\theta_j^1=1(1\leq j\leq M+1)$.} Comparatively, utilization of Asimov dataset reveals that the discovery limits, with or without consideration of $v_0$, coincide, a result which is at odds with the findings in the existing literature~\cite{OHare:2016pjy}.